Abdikafi-Adan/perfect_week_MLS3/README.md

 ## Deployment
  * The project was created by using the services of GitHub and the GitPod IDE.
 The project was edited in Gitpod and pushed and committed to Github repository.

-### To deploy the live website on GitHub Pages, I applied followed the following steps:
-* This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.
-* The deployed project can be viewed on the following link: http://perfect-week-mls3.herokuapp.com/index
-* Github repository link to this project: https://github.com/Abdikafi-Adan/perfect_week_MLS3

 ## Credits
 ## Acknowledgements